How to use this program

 There are four basic steps to using the program.

 - Check to see if your device is eligible.
 Look at the list of eligible devices for the Accredited Persons Program to see if the FDA classification regulation and product code for your device are listed.
 Most Class I and Class II devices are eligible-more than 670 types of devices in all.
 (If you do not know what classification regulation or product code applies to your device, you can search FDA's Device Classification Database.
-You can also contact an Accredited Person or FDA's Division of Small Manufacturers, International and Consumer Assistance at firstname.lastname@example.org for additional guidance.)
+You can also contact an Accredited Person or FDA's CDRH-Division of Industry and Consumer Education (DICE) at DICE@fda.hhs.gov for additional guidance.)

 - Determine which Accredited Persons can review your 510(k) and how to contact them.
 One method is to access the list of eligible devices for the Accredited Persons Program, and then to click on the product code for your device.
 This will display additional information for the product code, including a list of any Accredited Persons that are eligible to review that type of device.
 Clicking on the name of an Accredited Person will display FDA's list of Accredited Persons, which provides information on contacting the Accredited Person.
 Another method is to go directly to the list of Accredited Persons.
 The list of Accredited Persons shows the devices each organization is accredited to review, and contact information.